Manikanta898/Unsupervised-ML---Netflix-Movies-and-TV-Shows-Clustering/README.md

 To run the analysis locally, clone this repository and install the dependencies.

 ## Data Sources
-The Airbnb data used in this project was sourced from Airbnb NYC 2019.csv.
+The Netflix data used in this project was sourced from Almabetter.

 ## File Descriptions
-- AirBnb_Bookings_Analysis_EDA_Submission.ipynb : Colab notebook containing the exploratory data analysis.
+- Netflix_Movies_and_TV_Shows_Clustering.ipynb : Colab notebook containing the exploratory data analysis.
-- Airbnb NYC 2019.csv : Folder containing the raw and processed datasets.
+- NETFLIX MOVIES AND TV SHOWS CLUSTERING.csv : Folder containing the raw and processed datasets.

 ## Exploratory Data Analysis
-In the  AirBnb_Bookings_Analysis_EDA_Submission.ipynb  notebook, we explored the following aspects of the Airbnb data:
+In the Netflix_Movies_and_TV_Shows_Clustering.ipynb  notebook, we explored the following aspects of the Airbnb data:
 - Data Visualization, Storytelling & Experimenting with Charts.
 - Price distribution across different neighborhoods.
 - Correlation between relevant numerical variables.